-Redmore Environmental was instructed to undertake an Air Quality Assessment in order to address a planning condition for the change of use of an existing house of multiple occupancy on Station Road, West Drayton, London, to a Bed and Breakfast.
+Redmore Environmental was instructed to undertake an Air Quality Assessment in order to address a planning condition for the change of use of an existing house of multiple occupancy on Station Road, West Drayton, Hillingdon, London, to a Bed and Breakfast.
 The proposals included the provision of 18 rooms on the first and second floor of the building and a small car park to the rear.
 The proximity of a petrol filling station to the front of the site required a further benzene emissions assessment to consider impacts at the development.

 The site was located within an Air Quality Management Area, which had been identified due to high pollution levels as a result of traffic exhaust emissions.
 The potential exposure of occupants of the development to poor air quality, and any impacts the proposals may cause within this sensitive area, were therefore considered.